The Lazy Moose isn’t lazy in the kitchen

-A bouquet of flowers was playing the piano last Thursday night at The Lazy Moose, the new bar and restaurant from Magnolia Avenue restaurant veterans Vance Martin (Lili’s Bistro, Cat City Grill) and David Shaw (Shaw’s Patio Bar & Grill).
+A bouquet of flowers was playing the piano last Thursday night at The Lazy Moose, the new bar and restaurant from Magnolia Avenue restaurant veterans Vance Martin (Lili’s Bistro) and David Shaw (Shaw’s Patio Bar & Grill).

 At least, that’s what it looked like from my sober vantage point, across the room, when we were first seated at a cramped booth-table hybrid.